praneet195/video-stream-server/frontend/README.md

 →  Installs php7.0-ldap that will allow php to communicate with database backend (LDAP server)

-→  Add a new user=nginx and usergroup=nginx to the system.
+→  Adds a new user=nginx and usergroup=nginx to the system.

 →  Edits /etc/php/7.0/fpm/pool.d/www.conf file to change
 	 listen.owner to nginx listen.group to nginx
          listen.mode to nginx

-→ Add the following line in the /usr/local/nginx/conf/fastcgi_params file
+→ Adds the following line in the /usr/local/nginx/conf/fastcgi_params file

 ```
 fastcgi_param  SCRIPT_FILENAME    $document_root$fastcgi_script_name;
 fastcgi_param  PATH_INFO          $fastcgi_script_name;
 ```
-→  Make a working directory and switch to it.
+→  Makes a working directory and switch to it.

-→  Download and extract Nginx and Nginx-RTMP source.
+→  Downloads and extract Nginx and Nginx-RTMP source.

-→  Download nginx-auth-ldap module
+→  Downloads nginx-auth-ldap module

-→  Compile and install Nginx with Nginx-RTMP and nginx-auth-ldap.
+→  Compiles and installs Nginx with Nginx-RTMP and nginx-auth-ldap.

-→  Copy the stat.xsl file from nginx-rtmp-module-master folder to html folder in /usr/local/nginx
+→  Copies the stat.xsl file from nginx-rtmp-module-master folder to html folder in /usr/local/nginx

-→  Copy the Nginx init script to /etc/init.d/nginx and set permissions to run nginx automatically on system reboot.
+→  Copies the Nginx init script to /etc/init.d/nginx and set permissions to run nginx automatically on system reboot.

-→  Copy the base nginx configuration file to /usr/local/nginx/conf/
+→  Copies the base nginx configuration file to /usr/local/nginx/conf/

-→  Copy auth.php script to /usr/local/nginx/html for handling php requests and ldap authentication
+→  Copies auth.php script to /usr/local/nginx/html for handling php requests and ldap authentication

-→  Create a directory for hls and dash recordings
+→  Creates a directory for hls and dash recordings

 ### Set iptables